YeonwooSung/CS3104P01/Readme.md

 ## Overview

-The main aim of this project is to implement program by using the linux system calls with inline assembler.
+The main aim of this project is to implement system utility, which works something similar to the command line tools, by using the linux system calls with inline assembler (implementing a simple system utility without using standard c libraries).

 ### myls